VPN Usage Guideline

 - Select and maintain the secrecy of strong passwords.

-- Ensure that their computers are up to date with security patches and anti-virus definitions.
+- Ensure that computers are current with security patches and anti-virus definitions.

 - Additionally, application stakeholders and system administrators must coordinate with Computing Services to ensure that application servers that need uninterrupted network encryption are properly configured.